MongoEngine/mongoengine/docs/guide/document-instances.rst

 Documents instances
 ===================
-To create a new document object, create an instance of the relevant document class, providing values for its fields as its constructor keyword arguments.
+To create a new document object, create an instance of the relevant document class, providing values for its fields as constructor keyword arguments.
 You may provide values for any of the fields on the document::

     >>> page = Page(title="Test Page")